scanloc

 Scoring Origins

 Each internal origin is evaluated by calculating a score.
-The score is calculated as a weighted sum from the number of associated P and S picks (pCount and pCount), of loosely associated P and S picks (p0Count and s0Count) which are not used for locating, depth (depthFactor) and residual (residualFactor):
+The score is calculated as a weighted sum from

-score =\ &score.weights.p \times pCount + score.weights.p0 \times p0Count \\
+score =\ &score.weights.p[0] \times pTimeCount + score.weights.p[1] \times pSloCount + score.weights.p[2] \times pBazCount \\

-+\ &score.weights.s \times sCount + score.weights.s0 \times s0Count \\
++\ &score.weights.s0 \times s0Count \\

 +\ &score.weights.depth \times depthFactor \\

-+\ &score.weights.residual \times residualFactor;
++\ &score.weights.residual \times residualFactor

 The values for depthFactor and residualFactor are derived from considered depth and residual and the configured values for ignoreDepth and association.maxResidual.
 Higher weight is given to origins with shallower depth.
 Adjust score.weights.depth to form the score independent of depth, e.g., in regions with shallow and deep seismicity: